 Since that first festival in Whistler, Crankworx has been ground zero for superhuman moments that’ve helped shape the sport of mountain biking, launching the careers of superstars, inspiring both recreational riders and up-and-coming pros, and relentlessly pushing the sport into the future.

-Today the Crankworx World Tour has grown to four stops and, this August, the festival will once again culminate in Whistler for 10 days of gravity-mountain biking competitions, kids events, women’s programming, filmmaking and photography - not to mention an expo area with fleets of demo bikes to borrow.
+Today the Crankworx World Tour has grown to a multi-stop international event, but every August the festival returns home to Whistler for 10 days of gravity-mountain biking competitions, kids' events, women’s programming, filmmaking and photography - not to mention an expo area with fleets of demo bikes to borrow.
 With disciplines like slopestyle, dual and giant slalom, enduro, whip-off and four separate downhill events, it is a great way to experience everything this sport has to offer.

 The schedule of events is deep and colourful, and you don’t have to be a “mountain biker” to appreciate and enjoy the high energy festival.
 All the big contests and events are free to watch and there’s plenty of off- mountain parties and events to get amongst as well.